oraichain/oraichain-sdk/CHAIN_REGISTRY.md

 # Chain registry

-This package contains a number of cosmos-sdk, evm and bitcoin based chains.
+This repo contains a number of cosmos-sdk, evm and bitcoin based chains.
 Each chain info is represented as a json file with chain id as the filename.
 The chain info contains data that makes it easy to start running or interacting with a node.

 Schema files containing the recommended metadata structure can be found in the `*.schema.json` files.
 Schemas are still undergoing revision as user needs are surfaced.
 Optional fields may be added beyond what is contained in the schema files.